Stackclash/5e-vault/6. Resources/Books/Strongholds And Followers/09 Followers.md

 **The DC of the Arcana check** to locate the organs and remember the best way to extract them equals 8 + the challenge rating of the creature you're operating on.

 **The DC of the Medicine check** to perform the surgery and extract enough useful material without destroying it depends on the organ in question and the challenge rating of the creature, as shown in the [[5.
-Mechanics/Tables/Alchemy Test (SAF).md\|Alchemy Test]] table.
+Mechanics/Tables/Alchemy Test.md\|Alchemy Test]] table.

 A given corpse can only withstand one alchemy test before it's unusable.